 - Are you interested in attaining the ATR-Provisional?

-- Do you or do you plan to become a member of a professional organization?
+- Are you or do you plan to become a member of a professional organization?

 - Do you have a site in which to gain hours?
 Will you need help in this area?
 What contacts have you already made?